-(CNN) -- Azerbaijan is an oil and gas rich nation that hugs the western shore of the Caspian Sea.
+(CNN)Azerbaijan is an oil and gas rich nation that hugs the western shore of the Caspian Sea.

-Bordering Iran, Georgia, Russia and Armenia, it has a population of 8.3 million people, according to the CIA World Factbook.
+Bordering Iran, Georgia, Russia and Armenia, it has a population of 9.6 million people, according to the CIA World Factbook.

 Roughly a quarter of the country's residents live in the capital, Baku, a cosmopolitan urban center that combines ultra-modern skyscrapers with a historic Walled City that is recognized by UNESCO as a World Heritage Site.

-A ceasefire was agreed in 1994 but by then the separatists, who are seeking full independence from Azerbaijan, had taken control of Nagorno-Karabakh and seven surrounding provinces.
+A ceasefire was agreed in 1994, but by then the separatists, who are seeking full independence from Azerbaijan, had taken control of Nagorno-Karabakh and seven surrounding provinces.

 Much of Azerbaijan's history has revolved around its vast oil and gas reserves.

-These temples are now popular tourist attractions with one of the most well preserved situated in Surakhani on the outskirts of Baku.
+These temples are now popular tourist attractions, with one of the most well preserved situated in Surakhani on the outskirts of Baku.

-Vast sums of money poured into the country to fund oil exploration and at one stage it was one of the world's major oil centers.
+Vast sums of money poured into the country to fund oil exploration, and at one stage it was one of the world's major oil centers.

-In recent years Azerbaijan has attempted to diversify its economy and reduce its dependence on its natural resources.
+In recent years, Azerbaijan has attempted to diversify its economy and reduce its dependence on its natural resources.

-Economic growth reached double digit figures between 2006 and 2008 before sliding back to 3.7% in 2010, according to the CIA World Factbook.
+Economic growth reached double digit figures between 2006 and 2008 before sliding back to 4.5% in 2014, according to the CIA World Factbook.

 Like many emerging market economies experiencing rapid growth and with access to vast natural resources, Azerbaijan has been impacted by corruption.

-The country joined the Council of Europe in 2001 -- which aims to develop a common legal and democratic area across the continent -- and works in conjunction with a consortium of western oil companies to extract its abundant natural resources.
+The country joined the Council of Europe -- which aims to develop a common legal and democratic area across the continent -- in 2001, and works in conjunction with a consortium of western oil companies to extract its abundant natural resources.

-The country's state broadcaster that is hosting the event has said it will give Azerbaijan the opportunity to further display its culture and traditions to the whole of Europe.
+As a result of this success, it hosted the Eurovision in Baku in May, 2012, which the country's state broadcaster said gave it the opportunity to further display its culture and traditions to the whole of Europe.